Contact Us

 Too many CFOs continue to rely heavily on their ‘gut feeling’ rather than digging deep into the available hard data.
 Now that tools are widely available to crunch through vast volumes of data and manipulate multiple data formats, it makes sense to back up that gut feeling with some facts and figures too.

-Predictive scenarios can be extremely powerful, as can the ability to delve into the business data pool and discover new opportunities.
+Predictive scenarios and the ability to delve into the business data pool and discover new opportunities can be extremely powerful.

 “Getting to CFO is 80% functional/technical and 20% leadership skills.
 Once in the CFO chair, this equation is turned on its head.” - Brian MacDonald, ex-CEO, The Hertz Corporation.

-The International Executive Development Programme Developing Leaders (IEDP) identifies three critical CFO success factors, developed through consultation with leading CFOs, CEOs and audit chairs, described as the Three Pillars of CFO Leadership™:
+The International Executive Development Programme Developing Leaders (IEDP) identifies three critical CFO success factors, developed through consultation with leading CFOs, CEOs and audit chairs, described as the Three Pillars of CFO Leadership:

 1. Leadership in the C-Suite: Developing self-mastery, communication and influencing skills, problem-solving and decision-making skills, and demonstrating leadership.

-2. Strategic Agility and Business Acumen: Becoming a valued business partner to the CEO, using big picture thinking, understanding client and stakeholder needs, and developing competitive advantage.
+2. A strategic mindset and business acumen: Becoming a valued business partner to the CEO, using big picture thinking, conducting financial analysis, understanding client and stakeholder needs, and developing competitive advantage.

-3. Managing Key Stakeholder Relations: Shaping the relationships that determine success, including managing board relationships, dealing with the external financial community, and managing auditors and regulators.
+3. Key stakeholder management: Shaping the relationships that determine success, including managing board relationships, dealing with the external financial community, and managing auditors and regulators.

 These skills can be developed through training and practice - you can read our blog for more information on how to develop the 7 Essential Skills for a CFO.